AndersDeath/diary2/000-current.md

 # 10 March - Friday - 162 day of immigration

 This day was better than yesterday.
 First of all I put myself together and found power to be better.
 I had a great conversation with Fedor about programming and other stuff.
 I also cleaned up a bit code in DR SMILE.
+Catawiki company rejected me.